 - 1/3 of olives should be purple or dark

 - 2/3 of olives should be green or colorful (green-yellow-purple)

 - It’s hard to determine the quantity of green, purple, and colorful olives

-- Not as precise as maturity index
+- Not as precise as the maturity index

 2nd Way – Flesh Separates From Pit

-The second effortless way to check if olives are ready to pick is by checking how easy the flesh separates from the pit.
+The second effortless way to check if olives are ready to pick is by checking how easily the flesh separates from the pit.
 You should randomly pick 20-30 olives from different trees in order to get the best possible result.

 For this method, pick 20-30 olives from different trees, and cut them in half with a razer or any knife:

 - If you can easily separate the olive flesh from the pit in most olives, olives are ready to pick.